chariotsolutions/aws-examples/cloudtrail_firehose/README.md

 * Firehose does not remove files from the staging bucket once they've been successfully uploaded.
 You will need to manually remove them or use them as an archive.

+* This directory contains a CloudFormation template ([redshift.yml](redshift.yml) that will create a Redshift serverless workgroup.
+See the template for documentation of its parameters.